-For more information about these policy settings, see the PowerBroker Identity Services Group Policy Administration Guide.
+For more information about this policy setting, see the PowerBroker Identity Services Group Policy Administration Guide.

 Tip: While you are deploying and testing PBIS, set the cache expiration time of the PBIS agent's cache to a short period of time, such as 1 minute.